corn-mendoza/Workshop-v3/README.md

 1. [Steeltoe Workshop](https://github.com/SteeltoeOSS/Workshop) developed by Dave Tillman
 2. [PCF Exchange Demo and Workshop](https://github.com/pivotal-field-engineering/pcfechange-polyglot-demo) developed by Andrew Stakhov

 A live demonstration can be found [here](https://workshopui-psoriatic-obstructionism.apps.islands.cloud/).
+This project is still in development and will be updated regularly.

 ### Technology
 This application is intended to be deployed using Pivotal Application Services on Cloud Foundry.
 The source code for this project is implemented using dependency injection in .NET Core v2 and the following technologies: